flippybit/Open-Motion/docs/guides/CANbus-overview.md

 SDO services increase the busload.

-PDO: Process Data Object(PDO) used to transmit time-critical data like measured values or commands. the PDO service is not confirmed(it does not talk back) it is a pub/sub type service PDO's are mapped to a single CAN data frame using a CAN-ID determined by the COB-ID parameter in the object dictionary. transmision type is also set here reception/transmision rx/tx
+PDO: Process Data Object(PDO) used to transmit time-critical data like measured values or commands. the PDO service is not confirmed(it does not talk back) it is a pub/sub type service.
+PDO's are mapped to a single CAN data frame using a CAN-ID determined by the COB-ID parameter in the object dictionary. transmision type is also set here reception/transmision rx/tx